theopn/theopn.github.io/README.md

         url = "/blah"
 ```

-When `http://localhost:1313/blah/` is accessed, the list view of all contents within the folder will be displayed.
+In `http://localhost:1313/blah/`, the list view of all contents within the folder will be displayed.

 **To create a standalone document like `about.md` or `projects.md`**, simply follow how they are created.
 Hugo recognizes a standalone markdown file in `content` directory as standalone document.

 ### static

-- `favicon.png`: Needs to be specified in the `config.toml` //TODO
+- `favicon.png`: Needs to be specified in the `config.toml`'s `favicon` variable
-- `img`: arbitrary organization for my sanity
+- `img`: I organize images by content types for my sanity

 ### themes